alex/what-happens-when/README.rst

 DNS lookup
 ----------
+The first step in the process is the DNS lookup.
+The browser sends a request to a DNS server to resolve the domain name to an IP address.
+The DNS server then responds with the IP address of the server hosting the website.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).